 Mid-Day/Lunch Time (11 am – 2 pm)

-Depending on how flexible your company is or what type of job you have, you might be able to sneak in a run during your lunch break or other mid-day work break.
+Depending on how flexible your company is or what type of job you have, you might be able to sneak in a run during your lunch break.

 These are the reasons why it’s great to exercise in the mid-morning to early afternoon.

 While it’s not as early as before work, chances are that things aren’t too crazy at work yet.
 This means that you can still ensure getting a run in if you do something before 2 pm.